Humalog: 7 things you should know

 - Protamine (a fish protein) is added to Humalog to make Humalog lispro protamine suspension.
 This delays the absorption of lispro insulin and allows it to act for longer in the body.
 This means people do not have to inject themselves as often.
 Protamine insulins are cloudy and need to be remixed thoroughly before each injection.

-Medicines that interact with Humalog may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with Humalog.
+Medicines that interact with Humalog may either decrease its effect, affect how long it works, increase side effects, or have less of an effect when taken with Humalog.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.

 Common medications that may interact with Humalog include: